 Preparing your aquarium for a fishless cycle using ghost feeding involves several key steps to ensure that the aquarium is set up for success.

-3. Install a heaterOpens in a new tab. – Most aquariums require a heater to maintain a consistent temperature.
-The temperature in the aquarium should be kept between 76-82°F (24-28°C)for fish if you plan to keep shrimp you might not even need a heaterOpens in a new tab. if the room the shrimp are going to be kept in is above 20c., depending on the type of fish or shrimp you plan to keep.
+- Install a heater – Most aquariums require a heater to maintain a consistent temperature.
+The temperature in the aquarium should be kept between 76-82°F (24-28°C)for fish if you plan to keep shrimp you might not even need a heater if the room the shrimp are going to be kept in is above 20c., depending on the type of fish or shrimp you plan to keep.
 It’s important to choose the right size heater for your aquarium and to monitor the temperature regularly.

 Preparing your aquarium for a fishless cycle using ghost feeding involves several important steps.
 Choosing the right substrate, decor, and plants can help to create a healthy environment for the beneficial bacteria.